Title: Hanging by a Thread

 The Doctor grinned.

-"So, two races, hate each other so much they would destroy everything else to be rid of each other, fighting across the universe.
+"So, two races, hating each other so much they would destroy everything else to be rid of the other, fighting across the universe.
 Did they kill each other off, then?
 And you escaped?"
 Harry glanced at his companion.

 The Doctor looked grim.
 "No." He was silent for a long moment, as Harry went through the checkout line.
 They both grabbed their bags, then left to head back to number four.
-Once they were out of the store, the Doctor said, "No. I destroyed them."
+Once they were out of the shop, the Doctor said, "No. I destroyed them both."

 Harry looked over at the Doctor, whose face had turned stony, and considered the confession.
 Over the past week, the Doctor had told him of previous adventures, and Harry truly didn't think the Doctor could have killed his own people.
 Not by choice.
 So he asked, "Why?"

-The Doctor looked towards where Harry knew the park – and therefore the TARDIS – lay.
+The Doctor looked toward where Harry knew the park – and therefore the TARDIS – was.
 "I had no choice," he murmured.
 "It was them, or the universe."